 Through his humorous, no-nonsense writing style, you’ll learn how his methods make your meat turn out so well and how it can be right every time you cook.
 This book goes beyond a collection of recipes.
 It explains the role of fire and smoke, how and why marinades and brines work, plus so much more.
 It separates BBQ fact from BBQ fiction, so you’ll know what works and what doesn’t and why.
 Goldwyn also shares his insights on how to select the best grills, tools, and how to use them to get optimal results.
 An excellent choice for a carnivore diet and for someone who wants to know the how and why of grilling and barbequing, this book can help you learn how to do it right – every time.

 Beginning with an overview of a variety of meat cooking methods, like sauteing, roasting, braising, poaching, and frying, this book then provides full-color photo demonstration of traditional preparations for pretty much any meat you can find at your local butcher.
 Want to truss a chicken?
 Break down a whole lamb?
 This book will show you how to do just that.
-The recipes run the gamut between sophisticated and straightforward – a quick turkey cutlet dinner or hamburger cookout to a lamb tagine or long-braised rabbit stew – meaning you’ll find recipes and preparations for a variety of occasions.
+The selection of gluten-free recipes run the gamut between sophisticated and straightforward – a quick turkey cutlet dinner or hamburger cookout to a lamb tagine or long-braised rabbit stew – meaning you’ll find recipes and preparations for a variety of occasions.
 Winner of the 2011 James Beard Cookbook Award in the single subject category, this book is focused on the idea that we should eat better meat.
 Peterson imparts his knowledge so you can choose better quality meat and increase your understanding of meat preparation, so you get excellent results.
 Like many of his cookbooks, Meat focuses on locavore-type ingredients, with thorough explanations of cooking terminology, vibrant photographs help you learn, and easy-to-follow recipes.

 5. The Cook’s Illustrated Meat Book: The Game Changing Guide That Teaches You How to Cook Meat and Poultry with 425 Bulletproof Recipes

-Cooks Illustrated Meat Book provides, time and time again, reliable resources for the home cook; this book is no exception.
+The Cook’s Illustrated Meat Book provides, time and time again, reliable resources for the home cook; this book is no exception.

 This book shares his wealth of knowledge on the topic of meat, including the basics like steaks, chops, and wings, but also some lesser-known cuts.
 Not meant to be an opus to the science and technology of grilling, Carnivore provides any home cook the information they need on breeds, cuts, and techniques to help when shopping and when cooking.
-If you’re serving friends who are not on the all meat diet, there are also recipes for sides that pair perfectly with Symon’s meat recipes, like Feta and Cucumber Salad and Sicilian Cauliflower, which prove to be as impressive as the proteins they’re to be paired alongside.
+If you’re serving friends who are not on the all meat diet, there are also low carb or keto friendly recipes for sides that pair perfectly with Symon’s meat recipes, like Feta and Cucumber Salad and Sicilian Cauliflower, which prove to be as impressive as the proteins they’re to be paired alongside.
 Organized by meat type, this book makes it easy for you to pick a recipe based on your carnivorous cravings.
 The approach and voice of Symon’s book make it an invaluable choice for cooks at any skill level.

-Aaron Franklin started in a small BBQ trailer on the side of an Austin, Texas interstate back in 2009.
+Author, Aaron Franklin, started in a small BBQ trailer on the side of an Austin, Texas interstate back in 2009.
 He has since become a winner of every significant barbeque award and owner of the wildly successful Franklin Barbeque.
 His debut culinary book goes beyond just how to cook meat.
 The book has chapters dedicated to teaching you how to build or customize your own smoker, select and cure the right wood, build and tend the perfect pit fire, and how to source the best meat.
 While not quite a cookbook, but rather a documentary of sorts, this book shares how Franklin Barbeque got started and how Aaron developed his passion for barbequing by diving into the how and why.
 You’ll get all the details you need on the science and techniques to start or improve your barbeque.
 If you’re ready to develop your skills as a pitmaster as you adopt the carnivore diet, regardless of your current skill level, this book is an inspiring place to start.

 Fearnley-Whittingstall runs a 60-acre farm in Dorset, England, where he has gained extensive experience raising, slaughtering, and cooking animals.
 Now available in a revised American edition, this book is best for those who have access to a great butcher and are willing to dedicate some time to the craft.
 The book first focuses on understanding meat, discussing the various cuts of beef, lamb, pig, and poultry and diving into organ meats a bit (brains, lungs, and stomach linings).
 Then, Fearnley-Whittingstall shares the various ways to cook each meat, with in-depth instructions (so specific some may call them rules) and 150 recipes that showcase each technique.
 Showcasing a truly rustic palette, the book also includes a section on preserving meats.
 Not just bacon, but also pigeon and goose legs.
 Called a manifesto on high-quality, local, and sustainable meat production, The River Cottage Meat Book provides information on production standards and sources for buying and learning about meats in the United States.
 Don’t be intimidated, though; this book’s recipes and techniques will appeal to the skill level of any home cook.